 If you think you’ve been mis-sold PPI (payment protection insurance), you need to move quickly as the PPI claims deadline is August 29 2019.
+Payment protection insurance was designed to pay your loan premiums or credit card repayments if you lost your job or couldn’t work because you were ill.

 Q. Why is a deadline being imposed?